Photographing the August 21, 2017, solar eclipse in the NYC area

 - vary camera settings slightly, keeping the shutter speed pretty fast; I’ve shot most of the partial solar eclipse pictures at ISO 200, f/11 and varied the shutter speed to adjust for cloud cover

 - it helped me learn more about photographing the sun, as well as the moon, something I’ve always been interested in

 - it forced me to review my photo gear and consider new options (what to keep, what to replace, etc) – A note: I did use a tripod, but found it quite difficult to point and focus the camera while on the tripod; oh, and I can still feel my neck and shoulders!

-- it got me out of the house and doing something different and interesting and witnessing something amazing; put things into perspective, refreshed the mind in a way
+- it got me out of the house and do something different and interesting and witnessed something amazing; put things into perspective, refreshing my mind in a way

 So, until the next major solar eclipse on April 8, 2024, here are a few more images from yesterday’s solar eclipse, August 21, 2017: